 One factor to consider when shopping for flooring is thickness.
-Thicker flooring--any kind, whether solid hardwood, luxury piank vinyl, or engineered wood--means reduced sound migration, better insulating properties, softer foot fall, and better bridging of subfloor imperfections.
+Thicker flooring of any kind, whether it's solid hardwood, luxury vinyl, or engineered wood, means reduced sound migration, better insulating properties, softer footfalls, and better bridging of subfloor imperfections.

-No, 12 mm laminate is not the absolute thickest laminate you can buy.
-Instead, it is the thickest you can reasonably find in most retail markets at a fair price and it is a type of laminate you should consider if you're going for better quality flooring.
+And while 12 mm laminate is not the absolute thickest laminate you can buy, it is the thickest you can reasonably find in most retail markets at a fair price.
+In most cases, this is the type of laminate you should consider if you're going for better-quality flooring.

-The 12 millimeter (mm) measurement refers to the thickness of the planks.
-To visualize, imagine the thickness of a U.S. penny.
-A stack of 8 pennies is just a hair thicker than 12 mm.
+The 12 mm measurement refers to the thickness of the planks.
+To visualize this, imagine the thickness of a U.S. penny.
+A stack of eight pennies is just a hair thicker than 12 mm.

-Another way to look at 12 mm laminate: it is about twice as thick as the rock-bottom cheap laminates that you buy for less than $1.00 per square foot.
+Another way to look at 12 mm laminate is that it is about twice as thick as any of the extremely cheap laminates that typically cost $1 to $2 per square foot.

-This measurement does not include the thickness of any underlayment.
+Keep in mind that this measurement does not include the thickness of any underlayment.
 Underlayment is the optional foam padding under the laminate planks.
-With some brands, such as Pergo Accolade, underlayment comes pre-attached.
+With some brands, such as Pergo Outlast+, underlayment comes pre-attached.

 Pros and Cons of 12 mm Laminates

-Twelve millimeter laminate is one of those no-brainer purchases--if money is no object.
+Thicker laminate is an easy choice if money is no object.
 If you do have the extra money to spend and your floor can take the slightly increased overall height, there is no reason not to buy it.

-- Stellar Sound Absorption: Because laminate flooring is so bad at absorbing both footfalls and ambient sound within a room, every little extra bit of thickness helps.
-It has nothing to do with wear quality, since the thickness of the wear layer on the 12 mm laminate is the same as conventional thicknesses.
+Because laminate flooring is poor at absorbing both footfalls and ambient sound within a room, every little extra bit of thickness helps.
+It has nothing to do with wear quality since the thickness of the wear layer on the 12 mm laminate is the same as that on many thinner laminates.

-- Deeper Embossing For More Realistic Looks: While the thicker laminate does not have a thicker wear layer, it does allow for deeper embossing.
-Embossing is the secret sauce that gives premium laminates their swanky good looks.
-Deep embossing means that wood grains and stone textures actually have some depth and can create shadow.
+While thicker laminate typically does not have a thicker wear layer, it does allow for deeper embossing.
+Embossing is the secret to a more natural look.
+Deep embossing means that wood grains and stone textures actually have depth and can create shadows.